-Column 2 reflects the dollar value of each asset, whether assigned by the debtor in the original or amended petition, schedules, and statement of financial affairs or by the trustee in the case of assets not included in the schedules and statements.
+Column 2 reflects the dollar value of each asset, whether assigned by the debtor in the original or amended schedules and statement of financial affairs or by the trustee in the case of assets not included in the schedules and statements.
 While scheduled values are often unreliable, they are the only valuation available until the trustee has the opportunity to obtain further information.
+Column 2 should be updated if the debtor modifies the dollar value of scheduled assets on amended schedules or statements.